 Are You Looking After Someone?
-You Might Be a Carer.

 Are you taking care of a family member, partner, friend or neighbour?